Val Senales-Schnaltal Ski Area Snowboarding

 To reach the Val Senales / Schnaltal Ski Area, fly to Bolzano or Innsbruck, take train to Merano, and then catch hourly bus up valley to Maso Corto.

-Overall, Val Senales-Schnaltal Ski Area is the 12th most popular snowboard & freeride destination of all 40 snowboarding resorts in Italy.
+Overall, Val Senales-Schnaltal Ski Area is the 13th most popular snowboard & freeride destination of all 43 snowboarding resorts in Italy.
+Several of the better snowboarding resorts are nearby Val Senales-Schnaltal Ski Area including Rosskopf Monte Cavallo, Ratschings-Jaufen and Pfelders Plan.